Vote Safe and a Little More in 2024

 Observers are NOT loiterers or lookie-loos.

-Educated Citizen Observers know what they are looking for, and know the right thing to do when concerns arise.
+Legitimate Observers know what they are looking for, and know the right thing to do when concerns arise.
+Citizen Observers understand how important a role they play.

-“do a little more” as a well-informed Citizen Observer.
+This series of articles will prepare you to “do a little more” as a well-informed Citizen Observer.

 Please stay tuned.